 On campus, water is used for faucets, toilets, and showers as well as to heat and cool buildings.

 Trends.
-Water use was consistent from 2017 to 2018, but increased slightly in 2019.
-In 2020, there was a significant decrease in water use, which can be attributed to the COVID-19 pandemic which sent faculty, staff, and students home.
+Water use over the past few years has remained fairly consistent.
+In FY 2021 there was a significant decrease in water use, which can be attributed to the COVID-19 pandemic which sent faculty, staff, and students home.
 Water use increased by 170% in April 2021 compared to April 2020 which can be attributed to the return of campus activity.
-However, water use in 2021 still reflected a decrease of 6% compared to pre-pandemic levels in 2019.
-Water use increased significantly in 2022 and 2023, although there was a slight decrease in 2023 compared to 2022.
+Water use increased in FY 2023 and has remained consistent in the years since.

 Ideas for Saving Water

-To help us achieve these savings, students can make small changes to reduce their water use:
+To help us reduce water consumption, students can make small changes:

 For more tips, read our blog post about how you can help conserve water on campus!